ajaajahmad/QuantumQA-Automation/README.md

 # QuantumQA Automation Framework

 ## Overview
-QuantumQA Automation is a **data-driven Selenium framework** built with **Java, Maven, TestNG, and Page Object Model (POM)**.
+QuantumQA Automation is a **data-driven Selenium framework** built with **Java 21, Maven, TestNG, and Page Object Model (POM)**.
-It supports dynamic tests using Excel, centralized DataProviders, and reusable page objects.
+It supports dynamic tests using Excel and JSON, centralized DataProviders, and reusable page objects.

 ## Features
 - Page Object Model for maintainable code